 In providing these materials, I hope to contribute to the ongoing academic debate on trade v. environment.
 In effect, environmental protection is not only a core objective of the EU, it has also been placed on equal footing with economic growth and the internal market.
 What is more, as far as secondary law is concerned, EU environmental law has progressively grown from a sparse set of directives to a vast body of regulatory measures.
 However, despite the progresses that were made, the results of this policy have at the very least been muted.
 One of the main difficulties environmental law has been facing in the EU is related to the fact that the legal order of the EU is conceptualised in terms of economic integration, reckoning upon the internal market that is based on the free movement provisions promoting access to the different national markets and on the absence of distortions of competition.

 Nicolas de Sadeleer is professor of law at Saint Louis University, Brussels, and guest professor at UCL.
 Being based in Brussels, he plays an active part in debates on EU legal and institutional issues.
 Author of Environmental Principles (OUP, 2002) and EU Environmental Law and the Internal Market (OUP, 2014), he held from 2004 to 2005 a EU Marie Curie chair on risk assessment and risk management at the law faculty of the University of Oslo.
+In 2017 he was Distinguished International Visiting Professor at the University of Canberra.
 He has been awarded in 2010 a Jean Monnet Chair focusing on the trade and environment conflict under the Jean Monnet Action scheme of the European Commission, a programme that promotes European knowledge and competence throughout higher education institutions worldwide.

 Funds from this position will be used in providing continuing support for existing academic activities and to create and publish new research.
 They will also support work to prepare conferences and a new summer course in Brussels.
 The dissemination of this project is based on the use of innovative pedagogical tools.